 The composition rule \circ does not allow us to multiply three input arguments.
 Rather, two can be combined to one, and that output can be combined with the third.
-This can be done in two different ways that preserves the order (i,j,k).
+This can be done in two different ways that preserves the order (i, j, k).
 The second axiom (Associativity) requires that these two different ways give the same final output.

-The third axiom (Identity) requires that a special group operation exists.
-This, combined with any operation, gives back exactly that operation.
+The third axiom (Identity) requires that a special group element exists.
+This, combined with any other group element, gives back exactly that group element.

-The fourth axiom (Unique Inverse) guarantees that for each group element, there is another uniquely defined group element, with the property that the product of the two is the unique identity element.
+The fourth axiom (Unique Inverse) guarantees that for each group element g_l , there is another uniquely defined group element g_k , with the property that the product of the two is the unique identity element $g_k \circ g_l = g_0$.
+It is a simple matter to prove that $g_l \circ g_k = g_0$.